coderabbitai/ai-pr-reviewer/README.md

 enhance developer productivity and efficiency by performing automated reviews of pull requests.

-# Professional Version of CodeRabbit

-The professional version of our openai-pr-reviewer project is now live at [coderabbit.ai](http://Coderabbit.ai).
-Building upon our open-source foundation, CodeRabbit offers premium features including enhanced context and superior noise reduction, dedicated support, and our ongoing commitment to improve code reviews.

 ## Reviewer Features:

 - **PR Summarization**: It generates a summary and release notes of the changes